oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/08-spm/spm.md

 This lab assumes:

-- You have completed Lab 6: SQL Performance Analyzer
+- You have completed Lab 7: SQL Performance Analyzer

 ## Task 1: Create SQL Plan Baseline for one statement

 In the previous lab, you found a statement that changed plan after upgrade (SQL ID *7m5h0wf6stq0q*).
 You saw in the SQL Performance Analyzer report that the optimizer used a different access method.
 You determined that the new plan works better.
 Now, you want to create a SQL Plan Baseline for that SQL, so the optimizer will only consider the new, better plan.

 1. Use the yellow terminal.
 Connect to the upgraded UPGR database.

       ```
       <copy>
-      . upgr19
+      . cdb23
       sqlplus / as sysdba
+      alter session set container=UPGR;
       </copy>

+      Be sure to hit RETURN
       ```

 2. Create a SQL Plan Baseline.
 You will use a script created by Carlos Sierra.
 When prompted for:
       - *SQL_ID* (*1*), enter *7m5h0wf6stq0q*.
       - *1st Plan Hash Value*, enter *3642382161*.